 "This is not any other Ultron story that you've read before," Brevoort said.
 "The fact that Hank is in it, or the Vision is in it, doesn't mean it's going to be the same thing, or a very similar thing, to what was done in the past."

-While both characters will be important to the Bendis-written, Bryan Hitch/Carlos Pacheco/Brandon Peterson-illustrated story, you might not see them right with issue #1, scheduled for release on March 6.
+While both characters will be important to the Bendis-written, Bryan Hitch/Carlos Pacheco/Brandon Peterson-illustrated story, you might not see them right with issue #1, scheduled for release on March 6."Hank's definitely very important to the second act structure of the story, and the third act and the aftermath, and the same thing with the Vision," Brevoort said.

 Keep in mind that Marvel has made it very clear that a) not everyone makes it out of (or into) Age of Ultron alive, and b) the ending is such a big surprise that very few people, even within Marvel, know what it is.
 It's probably way too early to ponder the significance of neither Hank Pym or Vision appearing with the many Marvel characters on the Free Comic Book Day Infinity cover, right?